ReactiveSets/toubkal/README.md

   - cache(): Stateful and lazy pipelet
   - database_cache(): Cache for an entire database from schema

-- Application-level pipelets:
-  - application_loop(): Processes an application from a dataflow of components and input dataflows

 - Server pipelets:
   - require_pipeline(): Load, and auto-unload, a module exporting a Toubkal pipeline
   - path_relative(): Alter path using node path.relative()